What is 8D Problem Solving? Complete Guide For 2025

 After that, there is a section on the Root cause, see during cause & effect analysis we found the possible causes and then we segregated potential causes from that.
 By using tools like 5 why analysis, we found the root causes of all these potential causes, that root cause information we have to add in this section.

-Then in the next section, we have to add information about the corrective action which we have taken to prevent the occurrence of the problem.
 Next to that section, we have to add validation results of corrective action, after testing the correction action and how it works, that information we have to include here.

 8D problem solving report template